 - Keegan P, Lisko JC, Kamioka N, et al. Nurse led sedation: The clinical and echocardiographic outcomes of the 5-year Emory experience.
 Structural Heart 2020;4:302-9.

-Clinical Topics: Cardiac Surgery, Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Sports and Exercise Cardiology, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and VHD, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Sports and Exercise and Imaging
+Clinical Topics: Cardiac Surgery, Cardiovascular Care Team, COVID-19 Hub, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Sports and Exercise Cardiology, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and VHD, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Sports and Exercise and Imaging

 Keywords: ACC Publications, Cardiology Magazine, Access to Information, Accidental Falls, Accidents, Traffic, Anesthesia, General, Anesthesiology, Aortic Valve, Audiovisual Aids, Automation, Aviation, Baseball, Cardiac Surgical Procedures, Cardiologists, Cardiology, Catheterization, Computed Tomography Angiography, Cost-Benefit Analysis, COVID-19, COVID-19 Testing, Decision Making, Shared, Deep Sedation, Echocardiography, Electronic Mail, Family, Follow-Up Studies, Gastroenterology, Goals, Healthcare Disparities, Heart Diseases, Heart Valve Diseases, Herniorrhaphy, Hospital Administration, Hospital Administrators, Hospitals, Inpatients, Inpatients, Insurance, Intensive Care Units, Internet Access, Laboratories, Language, Leadership, Licensed Practical Nurses, Marketing, Morale, Motivation, Neurology, Nuclear Family, Nurses, Nurse's Role, Nursing Staff, Operating Rooms, Outpatients, Pamphlets, Patient Discharge, Patient Outcome Assessment, Patient Satisfaction, Patient-Centered Care, Philosophy, Physicians, Positive-Pressure Respiration, Postal Service, Referral and Consultation, Renal Insufficiency, Chronic, Research Design, Stents, Surgeons, Tablets, Telemedicine, Telephone